Introduction

 Issue assignment

-Normally, if you plan to work on an issue that has been marked with one of the
+Normally, if you plan to work on an issue that has been marked with the

-tags or Feature accepted, it is sufficient just to leave a comment that
+S-accepted label, it is sufficient just to leave a comment that you are

-you are working on it.
-We also have a bot that allows you to formally “claim”
+working on it.
+We also have a bot that allows you to formally claim an issue

 Working on Cargo